DnyaneshwarWantace/cinemafo-backend/TOP_RATED_FIX.md

 - **Consistent approach**: Same pattern as working endpoints

 ## Result
-- ✅ Top-rated movies now works like other endpoints
+- ✅ top_rated movies now works like other endpoints
-- ✅ Top-rated TV shows already worked (was using correct pattern)
+- ✅ top_rated TV shows already worked (was using correct pattern)
 - ✅ No more rate limiting issues
 - ✅ Faster loading times